matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 *Spark*, data storages such as *Influxdb*, and algorithms that iteratively learn from the data are important elements in this context.

-**TODO: reference papers and introduce concrete techniques that were utilized in the project**

-*Müller and Chiu (2024)* introduce a general methodology for detecting novelties in time-series data which was followed in the abnormality (anomaly) detection part of the project.

 ## Dataset

 The dataset is the *UCI Air Quality* dataset (*Vito, S. (2008)*) which